PlaceOS/user-interfaces/README.md

 Integration tests can be run first starting up the webpack dev server with `nx serve`, setting `mock` to `true` in `projects/<project>/app/settings.ts` and running cypress with `nx e2e <project>-e2e`

+## Deployment

+Github actions have been setup for creating build artifacts and deploying them to a standalone branch on this repository.

+Each application has a seperate branch dedicated to each of it's build types.

+Commits to the branch `develop` will produce development builds that are committed to the branches `build/<project>/dev`
+Commits to the branch `release/**` will produce development builds that are committed to the branches `build/<project>/uat`.
+You should have only one `release` branch at a time and it should be kept inline with develop rather than worked on directly.
+Commits to the branch `master` will produce a production build that is commited to the branch `build/<project>/prod`

 ## Available Frontends

 There are 7 available frontends for this client